peteroupc/html3dutil/doc/H3DU.Scene3D.md

 #### Return Value

 Aspect ratio, or 1 if height is 0.
-(Type: Number)
+(Type: number)

  <a name='H3DU.Scene3D_getAutoResize'></a>
 ### H3DU.Scene3D#getAutoResize()